-1. Start with a new set of pre- assembled washer stacks or a cleaned, reassembled set of washer stacks and bolts.
+1. Start with a new set of pre-assembled washer stacks and bolts.

-It is also important that all three shoes are stacked the same.
+CAUTION: It is also important that all three shoes are stacked the same.
 (See figure 32)

 - 2. Clean the threads of the stack bolt and the clutch with brake cleaner removing all old thread locking material. - 3.
 Assemble the stacks and shoes on the arbor using high strength thread lock material to the stack bolt and tighten to 16 Nm (12 ft-lb, 144 in-lb).